day-mon/sports-betting-ai/API/README.md

 ## Requirements before running the app
-- Because the NBA API doesnt like CORS, we use a Cloudflare worker to get the data.
+- Because of CORS we use a Cloudflare worker to get the data.
 This means that you need to have a Cloudflare account and a worker.
 You can either use the code below or whats in worker.js its the same.
 ```javascript
 /*
 This is the cloudflare worker that runs to get the CSV data from the NBA API.